 Prosocial as a behavior vs methodology

 Fortunately, 21st century science has begun to provide a new understanding of behavioral flexibility grounded in an evolutionary view of the human condition.
-This is also the story of Prosocial, beginning with Nobel Laureate Elinor Ostrom (Economics, 2009).
+This is also the story of ProSocial, beginning with Nobel Laureate Elinor Ostrom (Economics, 2009).

 Lin was a political scientist that showed that groups are capable of avoiding the tragedy of the commons when they demonstrate, consciously or unconsciously, a set of eight core design principles ("CDPs").
-Prosocial World co-founder and evolutionary biologist David Sloan Wilson collaborated with Ostrom and her postdoctoral associate, Michael Cox, to identify the CDPs as a coherent set of social conditions that support prosociality and continue to apply to all human affairs where collaboration is needed to achieve common goals.
+ProSocial World co-founder and evolutionary biologist David Sloan Wilson collaborated with Ostrom and her postdoctoral associate, Michael Cox, to identify the CDPs as a coherent set of social conditions that support prosociality and continue to apply to all human affairs where collaboration is needed to achieve common goals.

-Following additional applied research, in 2017 Prosocial World began to use the evidence-based methodologies of contextual behavioral science (“CBS”) to develop a training course to help groups gain an awareness of the CDPs, and to adopt and implement them to meet their particular needs and context.
+Following additional applied research, in 2017 we began to use the evidence-based methodologies of contextual behavioral science (“CBS”) to develop a training course to help groups gain an awareness of the CDPs, and to adopt and implement them to meet their particular needs and context.
 What’s more we theorize that mastery over such trait based evolution is fully within our human nature and our genetic evolutionary past, present and future.
 We are born with the capacity for culture making.

 The significance for youth and their communities is consistent with a human right to education: youth deserve to know how cooperation will prepare them to thrive, especially in contrast to the myth that the pursuit of individual self-interest will result in a common benefit.
 The latter notion simply breaks down in the real-world, trending toward unprecedented loss of opportunity, biodiversity, and resilience.
 This is significant because youth will gain the skills to increase their own behavioral flexibility while serving as catalysts to do the same in their schools and communities.